msc2106/getting-and-cleaning-data-project/CodeBook.md

 `subject`

-A factor represented a unique id for each participant in the study.
+A factor, from 1 to 30, representing a unique id for each of the participants in the study.

 `activity`